OtterzMan/OtterzMan/README.md

 ## I'm a Student, Dev and a very cool guy!!

 - 🌱 I’m currently learning Javascript And C#
-- 🥓 I’m looking at making various everyday tools For everyone to use !
+- 🥓 I just sort of make whatever and then upload it
-- 🥅 2022 Goals: Stop Putting Capitals At The Start Of Every Word
+- 🥅 2023 Goals: Stop Putting Capitals At The Start Of Every Word
 - ⚡ Fun fact: I love to game and play drums
 - 🐱‍👤 I'm also currently learning system exploitations and pentesting !